dropmeaword/how-to-read-software/PITCHME.md

 ## CSS is not a programming language

-CSS stands for *Cascading Style Sheets*, it is a way of declaring visual styles to be applied in an HTML document.
+CSS stands for *Cascading Style Sheets*, it is a way of declaring visual styles to be applied to a HTML document.

 ---